Table of Contents

 The original tumour, called the primary tumour, is the source of the cancer cells.
 The new tumour is called the secondary tumour.
 Cancer cells can spread through the blood (haematogenous metastasis) or through the lymph vessels to the lymph nodes (lymph node metastasis).

 Different cancers spread to common sites or organs, usually in a typical pattern.
 Cancer can spread to any part of the body, but this is more rare.
-The process of metastasis is complex, and many factors have to be just right.
+The process of metastasis is complex, and many factors come into play.
 Of a few thousand cancer cells, it is thought that only few survive and are able to grow in another part of the body.

-If the doctor thinks micrometastases are likely, drug therapy can be given to try to kill the remaining cancer cells before they can grow into macrometastases (adjuvant therapy).
+If the doctor thinks micrometastases are likely, drug therapy can be given to try to kill the remaining cancer cells before they can grow into macrometastases.

 - Micrometastases contain very few cells and can only be seen in a tissue sample under a microscope.